This consultation is now closed. We have published the outcomes on this page.

-We consulted on our proposal to nominate the Clean Energy Council as the solar panel and inverter product listing body.
+We consulted on our proposal to nominate the Clean Energy Council (CEC) as the solar panel and inverter product listing body.

 Background